lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 **First**, we need to access the private container registry of Lightly.
 You received a *container-credentials.json* file from your account manager.

-**Second**, to be able to download the docker image you need to log in with these credentials.
+**Second**, to be able to download the Docker image you need to log in with these credentials.
-The following command will authenticate your installed docker account.
+The following command will authenticate your installed Docker account.
 We assume *container-credentials.json* is in your current directory.

 .. code-block:: console